DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

 });
 ```

-And that's it for our stores, they're now tested and we can be fairly certain and confident that we won't be allowing access to anyone that falls outside of our Firestore ruleset.
+And that's it for our stores, they're now tested and we can be fairly confident that we won't be allowing access to anyone that falls outside of our Firestore ruleset.

-Our remaining collections, menus and staff are all tested in a similar way so i won't be documenting all of their test cases but we can go over a few of them to see how they work.
+Our remaining collections, menus and staff are all tested in a similar way so i won't be documenting all of their test cases but we can go over a few of the cases we haven't already covered with our stores.
 If you want to see all the tests in their entirety then don't forget that you can visit the repository I have setup to accompany this article on [Github](https://github.com/DanPurdy/firebase-firestore-rule-testing-demo/).

+### Testing sub-collections

-The most important thing to understand when testing sub-collections is that even though these are descendants or children of stores the rules for the stores do not cascade onto their sub-collections.
+The most important thing to understand when testing sub-collections is that even though these are descendants or children of our stores collection the rules for the stores do not cascade down onto their sub-collections.
+I.e. the read rule for the stores being set to false for a store would not prevent anyone from reading any of the store sub-collections, only the store documents themselves.

 >  Security rules apply only at the matched path

 see [the Firestore docs](https://firebase.google.com/docs/firestore/security/rules-structure#hierarchical_data) for more information there.

-What we do get though is the ID of the parent collection so we can still do checks on our request to make sure the user is a staff member of a store or similar.
+What we do get when making a request to a sub-collection though is the ID of the parent collection so we can still do checks based on this to ensure the user is a staff member of a store or similar for example.
 Let's take a look at an example of this below with our [menu create rule tests](https://github.com/DanPurdy/firebase-firestore-rule-testing-demo/blob/main/firestore/tests/menus/create.test.js).

 ```javascript
 test('fail when a non authenticated user tries to create a menu record', async () => {